Galois/Counter Mode

 The authentication strength depends on the length of the authentication tag, like with all symmetric message authentication codes.
 Using shorter authentication tags with GCM is discouraged.
 The bit-length of the tag, denoted t, is a security parameter.
 In general, t may be any one of the following five values: 128, 120, 112, 104, or 96.
 For certain applications, t may be 64 or 32, but the use of these two tag lengths constrains the length of the input data and the lifetime of the key.
 Appendix C in NIST SP 800-38D provides guidance for these constraints (for example, if t = 32 and the maximal packet size is 210 bytes, the authentication decryption function should be invoked no more than 211 times; if t = 64 and the maximal packet size is 215 bytes, the authentication decryption function should be invoked no more than 232 times).

 Like with any message authentication code, if the adversary chooses a t-bit tag at random, it is expected to be correct for given data with probability measure 2t.
-With GCM, however, an adversary can increase their likelihood of success by choosing tags with n words—the total length of the ciphertext plus any additional authenticated data (AAD)—with probability measure 2t by a factor of n.
-However, one must bear in mind that these optimal tags are still dominated by the algorithm's survival measure 1 − n⋅2t for arbitrarily large t.
-Moreover, GCM is not well-suited for use with very short tag-lengths or very long messages.
+With GCM, however, an adversary can increase their likelihood of success by choosing tags with n words—the total length of the ciphertext plus any added authenticated data (AAD)—with probability measure 2t by a factor of n.
+However, these best tags are still dominated by the algorithm's survival measure 1 − n⋅2t for arbitrarily large t.
+Moreover, GCM is not well-suited for use with short tag-lengths or long messages.

-Independent of this attack, an adversary may attempt to systematically guess many different tags for a given input to authenticated decryption and thereby increase the probability that one (or more) of them, eventually, will be considered valid.
-For this reason, the system or protocol that implements GCM should monitor and, if necessary, limit the number of unsuccessful verification attempts for each key.
+Independent of this attack, an adversary may try to systematically guess many different tags for a given input to authenticated decryption and thereby increase the probability that one (or more) of them, eventually, will be considered valid.
+For this reason, the system or protocol that implements GCM should watch and, if necessary, limit the number of unsuccessful verification attempts for each key.

 See also